ee-usgs/etl-stewards/README.md

 *   **ETL_DATA_SOURCE** - Data Source name (text from the **WQP_SCHEMA_NAME**.data_source table).
 *   **QWPORTAL_SUMMARY_ETL** - Does the ETL populate the qwportal_summary table? true or false.
 *   **NWIS_OR_EPA** - If **QWPORTAL_SUMMARY_ETL** is true, is this an NIWS (N) or STORET WQX (E) ETL.
+*   **DB_OPERATION_CONCURRENCY** - Some operations against the db have been parallelized to have SpringBatch run multiple concurrent operations against the db, e.g. creating multiple indexes at the same time.
+This controls the number of paralle operations.
+Ensure there are enough db connections to support at least as many.
+Defaults to 3.
 ### Testing
 This project contains JUnit tests.
 Maven can be used to run them (in addition to the capabilities of your IDE).